-In fact, if you choose the right combination of activities, you just might find that Thanksgiving without family and friends is a nice reprieve from the many demands of the holidays.
+If you choose the right combination of fun things to do on Thanksgiving, you might find that Thanksgiving without family and friends is a nice reprieve from the many demands of the holidays.
 You can always get back to traditions next year, of course, or continue with your newfound ones made using this guide.

 No Family on Thanksgiving?
 No Problem!

 You had better believe it.
 There’s a wide array of fun things to do on Thanksgiving when you have no family or friends around.
 Here’s a handful of ideas to help you get started.

 1. Cook Your Own Feast of Favorite Foods